JD-P/irc/docs/irc_bot.md

 what the codes mean from just the event strings can be a bit difficult, in rfc1459 (https://tools.ietf.org/html/rfc1459) section six there's a numeric reply code dictionary explaining what they all mean.

+With that in mind, there's a working sample bot in the file scripts/testbot.py included with the source distribution.
+The rest of this tutorial will just be an analysis of this file.
+The exact code in the sample bot may differ a bit from this file, but they should look about the same:

+#### Imports ####

+    import irc.bot
+    import irc.strings
+    from irc.client import ip_numstr_to_quad, ip_quad_to_numstr

+This should be fairly straightforward, however as a note the third import is used as part of handling DCC connections, if you don't need DCC then you can ignore it.

+#### Instantiation ####

+#### Commands ####